Reporting Changes in Payroll Estimates

 When you provide us with your revised estimate, we will adjust your account immediately.
 If you have remaining premium payments, they will be adjusted to reflect the new estimate.
 Your next account statement will detail the changes and your new payment requirements.
 If your premium has been paid for the year, your account will be adjusted and your next statement will detail whether there is a debit or credit balance as a result of the change in estimate.

-The interest rate you may be charged for under-estimating your payroll is the prime lending rate plus 3%.
+The interest rate you may be charged for under-estimating your payroll is the Royal Bank of Canada (RBC) prime lending rate plus 3%.
 This amount is adjusted January 1 and July 1 of each year.

-The interest you may be paid if your payroll was over-estimated is based on the Provincial Treasury Bill Rate minus 1.5% but can be no less than 0.25% annually.
+The interest you may be paid if your payroll was over-estimated is based on the Provincial Treasury Bill Rate minus 1.5% but can be no less than 0.25%.
 This amount is also adjusted January 1 and July 1 of each year.

-Changes to your payroll estimate can be submitted at any time of the year by mail, phone, email or fax.
+Changes to your payroll estimate can be submitted at any time of the year by mail, phone or email.
 Please be sure to include your account number with all correspondence.

 WCB Assessment Services